ptbjack/Library/Mi/Main/Comedy.md

 Status:
 Tags:

-[[@Sigmund Freud]]: jokes work with resistances, circumventing them with unexpected pleasure.
+[[Freud]]: jokes work with resistances, circumventing them with unexpected pleasure.
 - **sublimation**: satisfaction of drives without repression taking place. comedy and philosophy can function as **gay science**.[^1]

 Comedy as a social form that allows for dealing with impulses/ideas we don't want to think about and repress: